Podcast Cameras: The Best Options for 2026

 • Storage space for cellphone videos can be a major problem.
 Most new phones range between 95 GB and 140 GB, although an hour of 1080p video takes up 23 GB of space.
 An hour of 4K ranges up to 45 GB, which may not fit on your phone’s existing memory.

-Our top picks for smartphones
+The Podcast Consultant’s top picks for smartphones

 Optimizing your podcast camera for video recording